 The idea itself isn’t new, though: it was originally outlined in a 1976 research paper New Directions In Cryptography, but for a long time it was regarded as complicated and not safe.

-The permanence, security, and distributed nature of Bitcoin made it one of the fastest growing assets: this year alone, its price has risen by more than 500%.
-In turn, the growing popularity of Bitcoin attracted attention to its underlying technology.
-Now dozens of tech startups are rushing to produce the Next Big Thing based on blockchain, and more and more people working in finance and other sectors begin to recognise the practical benefits beyond the Bitcoin hype.
+The permanence, security, and distributed nature of Bitcoin made it one of the fastest growing assets.
+The growing popularity of Bitcoin attracted attention to its underlying technology.
+Now dozens of tech startups are rushing to produce the Next Big Thing based on blockchain, and more and more people working in finance and other sectors begin to recognize the practical benefits beyond the Bitcoin hype.

 “Bitcoin the currency, I think, is going to go nowhere… the blockchain is a technology which we’ve been studying and yes it’s real,” — Jamie Dimon on CNBC.

 Today, we are all pretty much used to sharing information through a decentralized interactive platform — the Internet.
 But when it comes to sending money or other valuables we usually have to use the same old services provided by centralized financial institutions (i.e. banks).
 Sure, there are methods of making payments via the Internet (the most obvious example is PayPal), but they usually require integration with a bank account or credit card, otherwise they can not really be used.

 Blockchain technology offers an attractive opportunity to get rid of this "extra link".
 It’s perfectly designed to take on all three most important roles of the traditional financial services: registration of transactions, identity verification and contracting.